 Mission: a Lighthouse-Searchlight Church: 2006 —

 Coming to see God’s heart for the world He loves, Pastor Robert, elders, and the congregation were stretched “beyond the walls” in a number of ways.
 The youth ministry had long been involved in short-term mission trips, but in 2006 about 25 adults and children (as young as 5!) took part in our first “family mission trip” to the Gulf Coast to help in post-Katrina repair and clean-up.
 The following year, a defining vision emerged of being a “Lighthouse-Searchlight Church” (read more).
 That metaphor envisions inviting people into the safe harbor of the Gospel and Light of the World AND going out beyond the church walls into a world needing the hope and compassion of Jesus Christ.
 Leadership re-evaluated every ministry and mission of the church in light of that vision, leading to music and dramatic programs being held at the local elementary school, nearby park, VBS at a neighboring housing project down the street, and much more.
 Even Wednesday night Bible study turned into the “Wednesday Night Experiment” (read more) out in local coffee shops and bookstores, with God showing up in ways we never could have expected.

 Building on a strong youth ministry program of mission and discipleship, Joanie Fedor (Castles) was hired in 2008 and went on to develop a relational youth ministry that not only ministered to church kids, but also drew non-member church kids from the surrounding neighborhood.
-Kathy Larson moved from an effective youth ministry to adult Christian education and continued to develop a vibrant drama ministry that engaged actors of all ages from the surrounding community for original plays (and a few musicals) to share stories at the intersection of real life and real faith.
+Kathy Larson moved from an effective youth ministry to adult Christian education and continued to develop a vibrant drama ministry that engaged actors of all ages from the surrounding community for original plays (and several musicals!) to share stories at the intersection of real life and real faith.
 In addition, musical performances, songwriting, and even recording by members and community connections have marked a rich and missional music ministry at Good Shepherd.